Lance Armstrong doping case: Activity leading to August decision

 Three days later, Armstrong, while publicly maintaining his innocence, decided to not officially challenge the USADA allegations.
 In a statement, he said that USADA had engaged in "an unconstitutional witch hunt" based on "outlandish and heinous claims."
 He added that he would have been more than willing to fight the charges, but was not willing to take part in USADA's arbitration process, which he called "one-sided and unfair."
 Under the circumstances, he believed contesting the charges was not worth the toll on his foundation and his family.
 "There comes a point in every man's life when he has to say, 'Enough is enough,'" Armstrong said.
 "For me, that time is now."
-Under the World Anti-Doping Code, by failing to contest such serious charges of doping offenses, Armstrong was automatically banned from all sports that follow the Code—effectively ending his competitive career.
+Under the World Anti-Doping Code, by failing to contest such serious charges of doping offenses, Armstrong was automatically banned from all sports whose federations follow the Code—effectively ending his competitive career.
 He also forfeited all awards and prizes earned after August 1, 1998, including his seven Tour titles.
 At the same time, Armstrong told USADA through his attorneys that he could not take part in any USADA arbitration because the UCI was the only body competent to hear the case.

 New York Times sports reporter Juliet Macur wrote in her book about the Armstrong scandal, Cycle of Lies, that Armstrong opted not to contest the charges on the advice of one of his lawyers, Mark Levinstein, who argued that it would be folly to go to arbitration because USADA's charges almost always stuck.
 Macur wrote that Armstrong also hoped to keep USADA's evidence confidential.
 He also persuaded the UCI not to appeal the sanctions.
 Under Armstrong's plan, the UCI would have contended that while USADA's findings were unsound, its arbitration process was so tilted against a suspected doper that an appeal would not be worth the effort.
 According to Macur, Armstrong hoped to be able to portray himself as USADA's victim.